 The second book, Widow to Widow: Thoughtful, Practical Ideas for Rebuilding Your Life, was authored by Genevieve Davis Ginsburg, a counselor in Tucson.
 Genevieve lost her husband in 1977 and decided to start a peer-to-peer grief support group in Tucson.
 Her group grew into many groups in Tucson.
 Genevieve passed away in 1989 but her network of grief support groups is still operating in Tucson today.

 In October 2010, the current president of the Tucson grief support groups network helped Jim start the first widowed-to-widowed grief support group in Tempe, Arizona, part of the Phoenix metropolitan area.
 Jim facilitated this group the first year and later had several longer-term attendees step into the facilitator role.

 A second widowed-to-widowed grief support group now operates in Sun City West.
 These support groups are organized through our page at Meetup.com.
-Over the years our Meetup group has grown to more than 600 widows and widowers.
+Over the years our Meetup group has grown to nearly 900 widows and widowers.
 More details on these support groups are available on the Grief Support Groups page of this website.